 by Minkyung Choi

-With Maya's deformers, you can quickly build and animate deformed surfaces with a high level of control.
+With Maya deformers, you can quickly build and animate deformed surfaces with a high level of control.
 Blend Shapes are universal 3D forms and can be exported to many other animation packages such as Unity.

-Switch to the Modeling Module for these examples.
+Switch to the Modeling or the Animation Module for these examples.

-All these tools work with polygons or NURBs
+All these tools work with either Polygons or NURBS

 Blend Shape is different from other deformers.
-It is specifically designed to perform morphing tasks, and has a separate slider editor.
-You can also access blend shape sliders in the Attribute Editor or through the channels in the Channel box.
+It is specifically designed to perform morphing tasks, and it has a separate slider editor.

 Blend shape is especially useful for facial animation.
 In this type of animation, a group set shapes such as certain phonemes or facial expressions need to be readily accessible, editable and blendable.

-Create two spheres.
-Change the second sphere's shape by pulling points
+Change the second sphere shape by sculpting points

 Change the name of the second sphere to something that describes the motion, ie. blob.